ZorikovPasha/React-Loft-Mebel/README.md

 redirect to 404
 shuold get all colors and brands from backend in aside should add logging when accessing a route
+/login swagger edit response types redux should get user's info right after login
+/login should return user data decide whether should do login if there is token